HamidMoghul/anemia/README.md

-## anemia prediction
+## Non-invasive Anemia Prediction
-Non-invasive Anemia Prediction - predicting anemia without any Laboratory tests involving drawing blood
+ predicting anemia without any Laboratory tests involving drawing blood.
+Anemia is term used for low Hemoglobing level(mg/dL) in the body.
 #### What the project does?
 Using the National Health And Nutrition Examinaton Survey(NHANES) data for 2013/14, I want to build a model that could predict whether an adult American female suffers from anemia or not.
 I will be using only some of the demographic information from this survey `('age','arm_cm','arm_circum', 'education', 'height', 'inc_poverty_ratio', 'leg_cm', 'race', 'waist_circum', 'weight')` in building the model.